sisyphean-cabal/bm8/docs/setup.md

 > docker-compose exec django python manage.py migrate

-If neither of those things work.
-Flip them and migrate first then make migrations.

-From there, the database will be populated with the tables you need.
+These will populate the database with the tables you need.

 ## Setting up VS Code.
-At the top, file, save workspace as.
-Save it osmewhere outside of the project.
+Go into VS Code, at the top click file > save workspace as

+Save this outside of your project somewhere.
+MyDocuments would work.
+Name it something like bm8backend.
+This will allow you to organize your extensions on a per project basis.

+Download these extensions.

 * Docker
 * Django